feliciahxy/SC1015-DSAI-project/ReadMe.md

 - Using advanced visualizations with Plotly and seaborn.

-- Experimenting with ANN, XGBoost and random forest ML models.
+- Experimenting with ANN, XGBoost and Random Forest ML models.